rvernica/SciDB-Py/README.rst

 Installation
 ------------
+For full installation information, please see the Documentation_.

-To install the latest release, use
+To install the latest stable release via the Python Package Index, use
 ```
 pip install scidb-py
 ```

-to install from source, download the source and type
+to install from source, download the Source_ and type
 ```
 python setup.py install
 ```

-Depending on how your Python installation is set up, you may need root priviledges for this.
+Depending on how your Python installation is set up, you may need root privileges for this.

 Support
 -------